|

 Dark

-Green Seahorse: See above, except they're
+Green Seahorse: Same as above, except they're

-allowed to tell jokes and say words that
+allowed to tell jokes that

-are forbidden to the light green seahorses. |
+the light green seahorses can't. |

 |